 \subsection{Anomalous quantum spin-wave dispersion in 3D}

-In our first application, we study linear spin waves in a quantum spins lattice $\Lambda$ with power-law long-range interactions.
+In our first application, we study linear spin waves in a quantum spin lattice $\Lambda$ with power-law long-range interactions.
 The properties of the system are then determined by the Hamiltonian

 where \(\bm S_{\bm x}\) is the spin operater at lattice site \(\bm x\) and \(J>0\) determines the ferromagnetic interaction between nearest neighbors.
-Following standard techniques (Holstein-Primakoff transformation and limit of large spin quantum numbers \(S\gg 1\)), a plane wave Ansatz yields the dispersion relation, that relates the temporal frequency $\omega(\bm k)$ of a plane wave in the system to its spatial period determined through the wavevector $\bm k$.
+Following standard techniques (in particular Holstein--Primakoff transformation and limit of large spin quantum numbers \(S\gg 1\)), a plane wave Ansatz yields the dispersion relation, that relates the temporal frequency $\omega(\bm k)$ of a plane wave in the system to its spatial period determined through the wavevector $\bm k$.
 For general lattices $\Lambda$ and interaction exponents $\nu$, this dispersion relation takes the form \cite[Appendix D]{buchheit2023exact}

 with $\hbar$ the reduced Planck constant.